ibm-cloud-security/acme-account-creation-tool/README.md

 If you're working with [IBM Cloud® Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager), you can use this tool to enable your instance to order public TLS certificates from Let's Encrypt.
 To learn more about ordering and managing certificates with Secrets Manager, check out the [IBM Cloud documentation](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates).

 ## Usage
-1. Download a binary for your Operating System [from available Releases](https://github.com/ibm-cloud-security/acme-account-creation-tool/releases).
+1. Download a binary for your Operating System [from Releases](https://github.com/ibm-cloud-security/acme-account-creation-tool/releases)
+2. Run `chmod +x [PATH TO BINARY FILE]` if on Linux or macOS
-2. Review the following usage guidelines.
+3. Review the following usage guidelines

 ```
 Usage of ./acme-account-creation-tool: